AnitaOwen/Cookie-Shop-inventory-web-project/README.md

 # Cookie Shop Inventory Web Application

 Welcome to the Cookie Shop Inventory Web Application, a user-friendly tool for managing your cookie inventory.
-This application provides features for users to create, view, and delete items in your inventory.
+This application provides features for users to create, add, view and delete items in their inventory.

 [Explore the Cookie Shop Inventory Web Application](https://anitaowen.github.io/Cookie-Shop-inventory-web-project/)